hmckin/barebones/README.md

 ## Usage

+### Create Post
+- Submit new feature suggestions with title and description
+- Attach images to provide visual context
+- Form validation ensures required fields are filled
+- Real-time search integration with the requests view

-### Suggestions Board
+### Requests View
-- View all feature suggestions sorted by upvotes
+- View all feature requests with sorting options (trending, newest, oldest, alphabetical)
-- Click "New Suggestion" to submit a feature request
+- Search through requests using the search bar
-- Upvote existing suggestions with the thumbs up button
+- Upvote existing suggestions with the upvote button
-- Each suggestion shows title, description, status, and creation date
+- Each request shows title, description, status, upvotes, comments, and attachments

-### Progress View
+### Roadmap View
-- See suggestions organized by status in three columns
+- See suggestions organized by status in a roadmap format
-- Use dropdown selectors to change suggestion status
 - Track progress from Queued → In Progress → Completed
+- Visual representation of feature development pipeline

 ### Theme Customization
 - Toggle between light, dark, and system themes